skyinglyh1/docs/eth/ethereum_relayer_manual.md

 ## License

-The Ontology library is licensed under the GNU Lesser General Public License v3.0.
+The Poly Network library is licensed under the GNU Lesser General Public License v3.0.
 Please refer to the LICENSE file in the root directory of the project for details.